bendory/tekton-gke/gpu.md

 [unnamed-0] +-----------------------------------------------------------------------------+
 ```

 This demonstrates that GPUs are attached and available to the TaskRun execution environment.
-Instead of running the nvidia/cuda image, you could run your own image that takes advantage of available GPUs.
+Instead of running the `nvidia/cuda` image, you could run your own image that takes advantage of available GPUs to train an ML model.